 This may sound easy but you can’t just choose the first business name that pops into your head, and you may not even be able to use the one you really want.
 You’ll need to make sure that no other Delaware business has the same name.

-Every Delaware business is required to have a unique legal name according to the Secretary of State and the Delaware Division of Corporations, so you can’t use the same name that someone else has for their business.
+Every Delaware business is required to have a unique legal name, according to the Secretary of State and the Delaware Division of Corporations, so you can’t use the same name that someone else uses for their business.

 How do you find out if another business entity has already used the name you want?
-Luckily, that’s fairly easy.
-You just go online and search the Secretary of State’s business name database, which you can access here.
+That’s fairly easy.
+Just go online and search the Secretary of State’s business name database, which you can access here.

-If there are LLCs with the name you had originally chosen for your business, don’t worry too much about it because there are ways around that.
-You can tack words like “Limited Liability Company” “L.L.C.”, “LLC”, “Syndicate”, “Trust”, “Fund”, etc. to the end of your business name.
+If there are LLCs with the name you had originally chosen for your business, don’t worry too much about it.
+There are ways around that.
+You can tack words like “Limited Liability Company,” “L.L.C.,” “LLC,” “Syndicate,” “Trust,” “Fund,” etc. to the end of your business name.
 This is much like adding letters to the end of an online screen name because someone had already taken the one you’d originally wanted.